ernestosanchez1/ernestosanchez1/README.md

 # Hey There! 👋
-I'm Ernesto from Vancouver - Canada 🍁.
+Ny name is Ernesto from Vancouver - Canada 🍁.
 I'm a Passionate Tech Enthusiast, Empowering the World with Code and Data Solutions.

 ## Skills
 * 💻 Python, R, SQL